 NOTE: For best results, especially if you choose the "Extend" option, adjust the screen resolution of the external device, as follows.
-From the Start screen, type c, and then select Control Panel from the list of applications.
+From the Start screen, type control panel, and then select Control Panel.
 Select Appearance and Personalization.
 Under Display, select Adjust screen resolution.